dsandstrom/atom-subword-navigation/README.md

 **Harness the power of ALT as you battle the mighty camelCase and treacherous snake_case.**

-Holding down `alt` will allow you to move your cursor similarly to `ctrl`, but you will stop at subwords.
+Holding down `alt` will move your cursor just like `ctrl`, but you will stop at subwords.
 Shift will allow you to highlight as you move left and right.
+Multiple cursors/selections are supported.
+If I missed something, issues and pull requests are welcome.

 ### Instructions